|Index||10 reviews in total|

 husband).
 It also tackles some serious questions on the church and

-priesthood after the scandals around the world.
-Gleeson pulls off the
+priesthood after the scandals around the world; really makes you think

-part of innocent priest paying for the sins of others excellently.
+innocent priest paying for the sins of others excellently.

 The music is amazing throughout.
 Also the scenery is incredible - made me miss home!

 Excellent performances by Pat Short and Dylan Moran.
 Brendan Gleeson is just Brendan Gleeson, my favorite Irish actor (after Daniel Day Lewis of course)

 This is well worth seeing.
 If your a fan of the McDonaghs stuff you'll love this.
 And what a great ending!